-The assistance included logisticians, security advisers and forward air controllers for the rebel army, as well as intelligence operatives, damage assessment analysts and other experts, according to a diplomat based at NATO's headquarters in Brussels.
+The aid included logisticians, security advisers and forward air controllers for the rebel army, as well as intelligence operatives, damage assessment analysts and other experts, according to a diplomat based at NATO's headquarters in Brussels.
 The diplomat spoke on condition of anonymity due to the sensitivity of the issue.

 Bolstering the intelligence on the ground was an escalating surveillance and targeting campaign in the skies above.
 Armed U.S. Predator drones helped to clear a path for the rebels to advance.